nicodr97/MacroPy/README.md

 # Requirements
-MacroPy needs [Python 3.7](https://www.python.org/downloads/) or higher and the packages [modeller](https://salilab.org/modeller/download_installation.html) and [Biopython](https://biopython.org/).
-This last package may be installed with the following command:
+MacroPy needs [Python 3.7](https://www.python.org/downloads/) or higher and the package [Biopython](https://biopython.org/).
+[Modeller](https://salilab.org/modeller/download_installation.html) is necessary to run the -min option.
+Biopython can be installed with the following command:
 ```
 pip install biopython
 ```